lovrosdu/klor/doc/tutorial-02-basics.md

 All of the necessary code is generated automatically and does not in any way assume it will be running in the simulator.
 The simulator is just a convenience for local testing that schedules each projection on a separate thread and wires them up to communicate over in-memory `core.async` channels.
 Generally, Klor permits any value as an argument to a communication, with the assumption that the underlying transport will know how to (de)serialize it.
-TODO: Transport customization will be covered later once we get to invoking projections from Clojure.
+Transport customization is covered later in [Tutorial: Execution](./tutorial-05-execution.md).

 ## More Examples